Time: 18:00 - 20:00

 How will I be taught, and will there be any work outside the class?

 Powerpoint slides will be used to demonstrate the basic principles of good copy and to illustrate examples of good and bad practice.
-Each session will include information, writing exercises and class discussion with feedback after each section.
+Each session will include information and written exercises and class discussion with feedback after each section.
 There will be additional information online.

 Are there any other costs?
 Is there anything I need to bring?